Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 | Maximum Scale Factor | Double | The Maximum Scale Factor scales the sample values with the greatest Priority. |

-| Use Log Data | Boolean | The Use Log Data toggle will force the size of the glyph to be based on the log10 of the selected data. |
+| Use Log Data | Boolean | The Use Log Data toggle forces the size of the glyph to be based on the log10 of the selected data. |

-| Generated Glyph | Choice: Sphere, Cube, Cone, Cylinder, Polygon, Disk | The Generated Glyph choice allows the user to select the type of glyph that is automatically generated. |
+| Generated Glyph | Choice: Sphere, Cube, Cone, Cylinder, Polygon, Disk | The Generated Glyph choice selects the type of glyph that is automatically generated. |

-| Sphere Subdivisions | Integer | The Sphere Subdivisions defines how finely the sample spheres are rendered.
+| Sphere Subdivisions | Integer | The Sphere Subdivisions value defines how finely the sample spheres are rendered.
 Higher values mean smoother spheres but at a higher memory cost. |

 | Glyph Resolution | Integer | The resolution for generated cone, polygon, cylinder, and disk glyphs. |